stnbu/mass_gathering/README.md

   1. Click anywhere in the game window (the WASM widow does not have focus until you do.)
   1. Click your space bar to un-pause (and re-pause) the game.

-### B) Compile and run it locally with `cargo run`.
+### B) Compile and run locally.

 No special toolchain or manual setup is required.
 Just...

 1. [Install Rust](https://www.rust-lang.org/tools/install).
+1. Clone this repository somewhere locally.
 1. `cd` to the root directory of the repository and execute the command `cargo run`.

-Please file a GitHub issue if you have difficulty compiling the project.
+Please file a [GitHub Issue](https://github.com/stnbu/mass_gathering/issues/new/choose) if you have difficulty compiling the project.

 ### Notes